mwentz/portfolio/README.md

 - minify CSS with 'npm run minify-css'
 - size size images with 'npm run optimize-images'

-## Deployment

-This site is designed to be deployed as static files.
-No build tools or bundlers are required.

-To deploy via GitHub Pages:

-1. Push to `main` branch
-2. Enable Pages in repository settings
-3. Set source to `/root` or `/docs` as needed

 ## Copyrights

 Screenshots of websites are used for reference and demonstration only.
 All trademarks, and copyrighted materials are the intellectual property of the respective website's owners.